tatsumoto-ren/tatsumoto-ren.github.io/blog/introduction-to-learning-japanese.md

 In the following articles you'll find out how to go through the learning steps.
 Continue reading this site for detailed instructions.
-Here's an overview.
+Below is a quick overview.

 1) Build a Japanese immersion environment.
 Start consuming native Japanese content actively and passively.
 1) Quickly learn the Japanese alphabets with a drilling app.
+1) The basics.
-1) Kanji studies.
-Do Kanji Transiiton or an isolated kanji deck.
+	* Do Kanji Transition or an isolated kanji deck.
+	* Immerse in Japanese media.
+	* While doing Kanji Transition, find a grammar guide you like and read it.
+	Every day dedicate a short period of time, 30 minutes to an hour, to study grammar.
+	* Create your own mining deck.
+	You will be adding everything else you don't know to this deck.
+	You may add example sentences from the grammar guide to your mining deck.
+	* Do Ankidrone Starter Pack.
 This step is optional.
-1) Basic vocabulary.
-Do Ankidrone Starter Pack.
-This step is optional.
-1) Create your own mining deck.
-You will be adding everything you don't know to this deck.
-1) Basic grammar.
-Find a grammar guide you like and read it.
-You may add example sentences from the guide to your mining deck.
 1) Continue immersing and making Anki cards.

 <p align="center"><img alt="watch anime" width="50%" src="img/watch_anime.webp"></p>